maccman/bowline/README.txt

 = GENERATING

-Using the bowline-gen binary (installed with Bowline) you can generate the following things: app                              Generates a new application. binder                           Generates a new binder, either a collection one, or a singleton one. helper                           Generates a new helper. migration                        Generates a new database migration. model                            Generates a new model.
+Using the bowline-gen binary (installed with Bowline) you can generate the following things: app
+  binder
+  helper
+  migration
+  model
+  window

 Run 'bowline-gen --help' for more information.